FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Where to next with Family API and Consents?

 That’s the basics of our Express Family API example app done.
 The app has a fully featured authentication system, along with parental controls, without the hassle and possible risks of implementing all of that code ourselves.
-The complete code is hosted on GitHub [here](https://github.com/Blueper/family-api-full).
+The complete code is hosted on GitHub [here](https://github.com/ritza-co/fusionauth-family-api-example).

 Of course, you would need to add more interesting features to this app for it to be useful.
 But being able to take care of the authentication, parental controls, consents, and general security with just a small amount of configuration code leaves a lot more time for your application's more useful and critical features.

-For a production environment, you would also need to do a bit more work in making sure FusionAuth was really safe.
+For a production environment, you would also need to do a bit more work in making sure FusionAuth is secured.
 In our example, we used the default password provided with Docker for our database, left debug mode on, and ran FusionAuth locally, co-hosted with our Express application.
 For a safer setup, you would run FusionAuth on its own infrastructure, physically separate from the Express app, and take more care around production configuration and deployment.
 FusionAuth gives you all of the tools to do this easily.